AngloGold Ashanti Plc. (AU) Shares Decline Despite Market Challenges - News Heater

 Simply click here to receive it.

-The average price suggested by analysts for AU is $20.92, which is $2.9 above the current market price.
-AU currently shorts hold a – ratio of the float.The average trading volume for AU on October 16, 2023 was 2.35M shares.
+The average price predicted by analysts for AU is $20.05, which is $2.62 above the current price.
+AU currently shorts hold a – ratio of the float.The average trading volume of AU on October 20, 2023 was 2.36M shares.

 AU’s Market Performance

-Volatility was left at 3.38%, however, over the last 30 days, the volatility rate increased by 3.55%, as shares surge +3.55% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.96% lower at present.
+Volatility was left at 3.35%, however, over the last 30 days, the volatility rate increased by 3.17%, as shares surge +2.89% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.35% upper at present.

 Stock Fundamentals for AU